 And not lead us into costunge, ah free us from evil.

 This brings us back to the question of how speakers are able to communicate when their language changes.
 No language changes in front of people’s very eyes.
-The inalterable motivation people have to be understood makes languages conservative by nature.
+The inalterable motivation that people have to be understood makes languages conservative by nature.
 This applies over time as well, from one generation to the next, as parents hand their speech over to their children.
 Barring other factors, such as being forced to change through some form of imposition, languages resist change (as we saw with Welsh and Icelandic).
-Invaders can try to force you at sword point or gunpoint to switch over to their language but they won’t succeed; no one has the linguistic ability to pick up a new language overnight.
-When languages change, it’s as a result of social intercourse, an entire community’s behavior, and always without their conscious consent, since people don’t consider their language in the abstract, as an object of interest.
+Invaders can try to force you at sword or gunpoint to switch over to their language but they won’t succeed; no one has the linguistic ability to pick up a new language overnight.
+When languages change, it’s as a societal affair, a result of social intercourse, an entire community’s behavior, and always without their conscious consent, since people don’t consider their language in the abstract, as an object of interest.
 They are only aware of trying to communicate.
 Folks deal in words, not the mechanics of what produces them.

 If, on the other hand, two populations speaking mutually unintelligible languages are thrown together and forced to communicate, they will work out a creole, mentioned earlier as a hybrid language retaining the core grammar and lexicon of the local language overlaid by the invading language’s lexicon.
-The occupiers initially sequester themselves by a class barrier and rely on bilingual intermediaries to control the local population.
-Over the succeeding generations, however, osmosis brings the two populations closer together.
+Typically, the occupiers initially sequester themselves by a class barrier and rely on bilingual intermediaries to control the local population.
+Over the succeeding generations, osmosis brings the two populations closer together.
 This is the scenario that unfolded under the Roman occupation and again upon the next major invasion of England, by the Normans in 1066, who turned English into the creole that ultimately became modern English.

 In brief, the Norman army lay in wait until the bulk of the English were drawn into one of their perpetual battles with the Vikings up in Northumbria (the Norwegians this time), whereupon they crossed over to the southern English coast.
-In a matter of two weeks they had built a wooden castle in Hastings and pillaged the surrounding area to stock up on supplies.
+Within a fortnight they had built a wooden castle in Hastings and pillaged the surrounding area to stock up on supplies.
 When the English finally attacked, the Normans unleashed cavalry on them.
 They repeated this process step by step throughout the country, seizing London and the crown two months later, and using their system of offensive castles (we tend to think of castles as defensive) to put down remaining rebellions elsewhere.
 The English fought bravely but were no match for the latest in the science of warfare.
 Many of the surviving English army fled to Ireland and Byzantium, of all places, where they hired themselves out as local mercenaries.
 A few years later the Normans were in complete control, and England was never to succumb to another invasion.